soixantecircuits/Pusherman/README.md

 ### Arduino
 Launch Arduino IDE and open File > Examples > Firmata > StandardFirmata and upload it to your board.

-> NOTE: If you want internal pull-ups, you'll have to briefly modify this code.
+> NOTE: If you want internal pull-ups on analogs pins, you'll have to briefly modify this code.
-Go to line 208 and change `LOW` to `HIGH`. (if you need it for ANALOG pins also, just do the same at line 200)
+Go to line 200 and change `LOW` to `HIGH`. (if you need it just for DIGITALS pins, [Johnny-Five can handle it](https://github.com/rwaldron/johnny-five/wiki/Button) )

 ### JavaScript